keptn/keptn/usecases/runbook-automation-and-self-healing/README.md

       - Do not change the `remediation_action`
     - Click **Next**, then **Launch**

-1. To verify the update in the `carts` service in Dynatrace, navigate to the `carts` service in your Dynatrace tenant and verify the configuration change that has been applied and sent to Dynatrace.
+1. To verify the update in the `carts` service in Dynatrace, navigate to the `carts` service in your Dynatrace tenant and see the configuration change that has been applied and sent to Dynatrace.
     ![custom configuration event](./assets/service-custom-configuration-event.png)

-1. After a while you will experience an increase of the failure rate at the `carts-ItemController` in Dynatrace once you enable the promotional campaign.
+1. After a while you will experience an increase of the failure rate at the `carts-ItemController` in Dynatrace once you activated the promotional campaign.
     ![failure rate increase](./assets/failure-rate-increase.png)

 1. Dynatrace will open a problem ticket for the increase of the failure rate.
 Since we have setup the problem notification with Ansible Tower, the according `remediation` playbook will be executed once Dynatrace sends out the notification.